 Use the table of contents below to jump to the section you need:

-Quick Guide: Add to YouTube videos using editing apps:
+Quick Guide: Add music using an editing app

 Want to add music to your video before uploading it to YouTube?
-This quick guide will show you how to add music to YouTube videos using popular editing apps like iMovie, CapCut, and Premiere.
+This quick guide will show you how using popular editing apps like iMovie, CapCut, and Premiere.

 - Record your video footage.